yukuairoy/codespree/docs/Exercises/programming_exercises.md

 ---

-## Problem 12: First Non-Repeating Character
+## Problem 14: First Unique Character

-Given a string, find the index of the first non-repeating character.
+Given a string, find the index of the first unique character.
 Return `-1` if no such character exists.

 **Examples:**
 ```plaintext